 College enrollment is an integral part of Highbridge Voices’ mission, and college preparedness is a focal point of our program.Throughout their time at Highbridge Voices, each student tours several college campuses.
 They meet with professors, college students, and are able to ask questions about the specific school and college life in general.
 Highbridge Voices also provides each student with college counseling, guidance through the application process, and SAT preparation.
 We work with students and families as they navigate the Common App, the FAFSA, and other common administrative logistics.

 Past campus tours include: Harvard University, San Jose State University, George Mason University, Westminster Choir College, University of Central Florida, and McGill University.

-Summer Voices is the newest component of Highbridge Voices’ ever-expanding music and academic programming.
+Summer Voices is an expanding music and academic program at Highbridge Voices.
 For three weeks each summer, rising fourth and fifth graders participate in this day-camp experience to get a feel for what it’s like to be in Highbridge Voices.
 Students participate in daily choir rehearsals and learn the basics of how to read music and how to be in a choir.
 Summer Voices participants also dust off their math and English language arts skills in preparation for the coming school year.
 Add in large group games, outdoor recreation time, delicious, hot lunches, and great staff—and you have an experience you can only find at Highbridge Voices!
 To be eligible for Summer Voices, students must have completed third or fourth grade and live in the Highbridge neighborhood.
-Fill out the Summer Voices Registration and return it to us by August 1.
+Fill out the 2019 Summer Voices Application and return it to us by August 2.
 For more information, contact us.